remy/unrot.link/src/docs/hosted.md

 ```

 Once initialised, the redirect.js script will progressively enhance any outbound links on your site and route them through this service to check for link rot.

+## Why self host the client script?

+A few reasons:

+1. You have control over scripts running on your pages
+2. If this domain somehow hangs, your site won't be affected
+3. You can modify the script to suit your needs

+## What if unrot∙link goes down?

+The client script includes an initial, very lightweight, ping to this service.
+Only when that has replied, does the client script progressively enhance your site.

 ## How the client script works